-Below is a brief summary of my main research areas over the past two years.
+Below is a brief summary of my main research areas over the past four years.

 For a given bipartite quantum state ρAB (describing, say, the quantum systems held by Alice and Bob), does there exist another quantum system B′ such that the joint tripartite state ρABB′ satisfies TrB′[ρABB′] = TrB[ρABB′] = ρAB?
 If such a tripartite state exists, we call ρAB symmetrically extendable and ρABB′ a symmetric extension.
 What we are essentially asking here is whether there exists a copy of Bob’s quantum system that is indistinguishable from Alice’s point of view.

 Determining whether a quantum state is symmetrically extendable is not as easy as it might initially seem.
 In fact, we can currently only do it analytically for two very special types of states, states on two qubits and states on two qudits with several symmetries.
 Fortunately, using semi-definite programming, we can determine the symmetric extendability of any quantum state.

 Extreme limits of quantum key distribution and bound secrecy